-‘Narcos’ Season 3 Cast Pedro Pascal and Miguel Angel Silvestre Behind The Scenes
+‘Narcos’ Season 3 Cast Pedro Pascal And Miguel Angel Silvestre Behind The Scenes

 — Guy (@guyraybould) February 2, 2017

 It seems like Miguel Angel Silvestre will be playing Javier Pena’s new partner as they hunt down the Cali Cartel but this is yet to be confirmed.
-The Cali Cartel arc will likely be wrapped up in season 3 as they had a much shorter reign than Pablo Escobar.
+The Cali Cartel arc will likely be wrapped up in Season 3 as they had a much shorter reign than Pablo Escobar.

 In an interview with Jimmy Kimmel, Pedro Pascal spoke about Narcos Season 3 and he confirmed that they are going after the Cali Cartel.
 He states that there are four of them and they were wealthier than Pablo Escobar but are not as famous as their predecessor.
-The actor admits that he did not know much about the Cali Cartel; therefore, the plot of season 3 will be less predictable as many fans of the series knew how Pablo Escobar’s story begins and ends.
+The actor admits that he did not know much about the Cali Cartel; therefore, the plot of Season 3 will be less predictable as many fans of the series knew how Pablo Escobar’s story begins and ends.

 Narcos has cast Curtiss Cook in season 3 for a reoccurring role, according to Deadline.
-He will portray Gilbert Mills; however, Netflix are not giving away any details about the character.
-There is not much information of the third season of Narcos and a full-length trailer is yet to be released.
+He will portray Gilbert Mills; however, Netflix is not giving away any details about the character.
+There is not much information about the third season of Narcos and a full-length trailer is yet to be released.
 Many cast members will return as most of the Cali Cartel has been introduced in the series due to their connection to Escobar.
 One of the four leaders of the gang is yet to be introduced and the showrunners stated that he is an interesting character.

 Are you looking forward to Narcos Season 3?